Diabetes Prevention & Control Program

 - Contact the South Dakota Diabetes Prevention and Control Program

-The Diabetes Prevention and Control Program is reflected in the Office of Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.
+The Diabetes Prevention and Control Program is reflected in the Office of Chronic Disease Prevention and Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.

 Do you want to make a difference and impact diabetes in SD?